elevenbuckets/Optract-Tokenized-Opinions/README.md

 - Optract is peer-to-peer soapbox that promotes free speech.
 - Optract is online publishing gamified with token economics.
 - Optract is collective works of valuable contents and insights.
-- Optract is the start of broader ecosystem
+- Optract is the start of broader ecosystem for dApps.

 ## Topics of Optract related promotional articles
 #### 01. Web3 Can't Reshape The Internet Itself...
 But To Reshape People's Relationship With It.